cprcrack/AdaptiveTaskbar/README.md

 ## Testing

-If you want, you can test that Adaptive Taskbar is working by changing your *main* screen resolution to be smaller or equal-or-bigger than the thresold (by default 1920), assuming your Windows' DPI setting is set to 100%.
+If you want, you can test that Adaptive Taskbar is working by changing your *main* screen resolution to be smaller or equal-or-bigger than the threshold (by default 1920), assuming your Windows' DPI setting is set to 100%.

-## Customizing the thresold
+## Customizing the threshold

-You can choose the resolution thresold for the screen to be considered big by editing the `AdaptiveTaskbar.exe.config` file located in `C:\YOUR_USER\AppData\Local\AdaptiveTaskbar\app-LAST_APP_VERSION\` after installation.
+You can choose the resolution threshold for the screen to be considered big by editing the `AdaptiveTaskbar.exe.config` file located in `C:\YOUR_USER\AppData\Local\AdaptiveTaskbar\app-LAST_APP_VERSION\` after installation.

 You will have to open the file with a text editor and modify the default value, 1920, to something else.
 The value represents the minimum horizontal resolution of the screen for it to be considered big.